niveditarufus/hugo_site/content/posts/contribution-2.md

   auto: false
 ---

 I found this issue because I was still unable to get the [PeopleCounter](https://github.com/robocomp/human-detection/tree/master/components/peopleCounter) component working.
 It raised an import error there where some functions imported from the [resources directory](https://github.com/robocomp/human-detection/tree/master/components/peopleCounter/resources), which is outside the working directory.
 My commit ensures that the python modules are imported properly.
-I had made a [pull-request](https://github.com/robocomp/human-detection/pull/3) for them the same which is still under review.
+I had made a [pull-request](https://github.com/robocomp/human-detection/pull/3) for the same which is still under review.
 I will update this post once the status changes.

 ##### Status: Under Review